-Many surrogates will go on to pump breastmilk for the baby they carried once he or she is born.
+Some surrogates will go on to pump breast milk for the baby they carried once they are born.
 The good news is that, unless you have international intended parents, the breast milk expression does not have to stop once the baby and family return home.
 Through the use of dry ice and expedited shipping, many surrogates are able to pump and ship breast milk for an indeterminate time.
 Here’s how it works.

 - Styrofoam Cooler

 Freezing Your Milk

 It’s important to consider how you’re freezing the milk at your home and how you ultimately pack the cooler you’ll be mailing.
 As you fill breast milk bags, try to place a standard amount in each bag, typically no more than six ounces per bag.
 This ensures that each bag will freeze to a predictable size, making packing the cooler easier.
 Next, you’ll want to lay these bags flat to freeze them in your freezer.
 Doing this allows the bags to freeze into flat bricks.
 These standard sized, uniformly shaped bags, can later be placed in neat lines inside of the cooler.

 The simplest way to pack the breast milk is in a Styrofoam cooler placed inside of a shipping box.
 While major shipping carriers like FedEx have alternative options like the cold pack box, many of our most successful breast milk shipping surrogates tell us it is easiest to just stick with a Styrofoam cooler inside of a box.